adobe/aem-core-forms-components/ui.apps/src/main/content/jcr_root/apps/core/fd/components/form/datepicker/v1/datepicker/README.md

 ## JavaScript Data Attribute Bindings

-The following attributes must be added for the initialization of the checkbox-group component in the form view:
+The following attributes must be added for the initialization of the date-picker component in the form view:
  1. `data-cmp-is="adaptiveFormDatePicker"`
  2. `data-cmp-adaptiveformcontainer-path="${formstructparser.formContainerPath}"`